rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 buy totalBooks bookId         -- Oops!
 I meant `buy bookId totalBooks`.
 ```

-This snippet would erroneously compile in the former version of `buy` (with primitive integers), but correctly fail with a clear type-error in the latter (with stronger types) and thereby preventing a bug.
+This snippet would erroneously compile in the former version of `buy` (with primitive integers), but correctly fail with a clear type-error in the latter (with stronger types) and thereby preventing a bug from slipping in.

-In a future post, I intend to write more about type-driven development, and other use-cases of it.
-Stay tuned!

 ## References